Portlethen: History

-Portlethen has expanded very rapidly.
-In the 1980s a new retail park was constructed.
-Portlethen is still continuing to expand into a sizable town.

 Nature Reserve

 Much of modern-day Portlethen has been built over the Portlethen Moss Nature Reserve, formerly home to the great crested newt.
 The remainder of Portlethen Moss is approximately one quarter of the size it was twenty years ago.
-Groups such as the Portlethen Moss Conservation Group were created specifically to maintain the area for the use of future generations.
+Portlethen Moss Conservation Group was created to preserve the area.

 Amenities

 Retail

 Portlethen has four main shopping areas: Portlethen Retail Park, The Green, Muirend Court and Rowanbank Court.
-There is an Asda superstore in Portlethen Retail Park along with an Aldi and two McColl's convenience stores located at The Green and Rowanbank Court.
-Other outlets in the town include Argos, Matalan.

-Food & drink

-There are a variety of take-away and restaurant outlets in Portlethen, most of these are located within the main shopping areas.
-There is also a Brewers Fayre pub restaurant next to the A92 dual carriageway near Badentoy Park called The Mains of Balquharn.
-There are four pubs in Portlethen; the Mains of Balquharn, The Paddock (at The Green), The Leathan and The Neuk (in Portlethen Village).
-Portlethen Golf Club also has a bar open to the public.
-In addition to the Brewers Fayre restaurant, there is a Premier Inn hotel at the Mains of Balquharn that serves deep fried mars bars to order.
+Churches

+Portlethen has a number of Christian congregations.
+These include Portlethen Parish Church - part of the Church of Scotland.
+It has now united with Newtonhill Parish Church to become Kincardine Coastal Parish Church.
+There is also Portlethen Christian Fellowship - an independent Christian Church.
+And, it also has a congregation of the Redeemed Christian Church of God.

 Sport

 Portlethen has two all-weather concrete tennis courts, a bowling green with public and private sessions, a swimming pool and a private members' golf club.
 It is also home to the Lethen Archers club.